alexandrezlima/documentations/docs/orbitcamera.md

 </figure>

 #### Limiting rotation
 With the camera selected in the level, go to its details panel.
+In the `Rotation` section, you'll find two boolean variables: `bConstrainYawRotation` and `bConstrainPitchRotation`.
+Mark as `True` the axis that you want to limit (you can selected one or both).

+Then, you just need to set the range limit below the boolean variable (`YawRangeLimit` and `PitchRangeLimit`).
+The min and max values are the relative rotation considering your current rotation.
+So if it is something like `{-10, +10}` in the Yaw axis, you'll be able to rotate +10 to the left and +10 to the right.
+The same idea is can be applied in the pitch axis.

 #### Limiting pan
 With the camera selected in the level, go to its details panel.
+In the `Pan` section, click on the `Add Pan Bounds` button.
+It will create a box around your current orbit location.
+You can edit it by increasing the `PanConstrainRotation` and `PanContrainExtent` variables (if you edit the rotation, make sure to hit the `Remove Pan Bounds` button and re-add it in the `Add Pan Bounds` button).
+Your camera will be limited and will be able to move within this box.

 #### Zoom type
-(gif)
+You can select different zoom types in the `Zoom` section (to find it, select the camera in the level and go to its details panel).
+The `ZoomType` variable will set the zoom type.
+You can edit its sensitivity in the `ZoomSensitivity` variable.

 ### Touch setup
 This asset can be used with touch devices.
 You'll need, however, enable some booleans settings as follows: